stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 $$\frac{c_j}{n_j+100*f_j}=\lambda$$

-This gives us an interpretation of $`\lambda`$: it is the expected return from picking any one of the boxes.
+This gives us an interpretation of $\lambda$: it is the expected return from picking any one of the boxes.
 The Nash equilibrium is hence achieved when all of the boxes have identical expected value.
-This can be used to find an equilibrium strategy $`\left\lbrace p_i\right\rbrace`$ by letting $`f_i=p_i`$.
+This can be used to find an equilibrium strategy $`\left\lbrace p_i\right\rbrace`$ by letting $f_i=p_i$.
 Now for some concrete numbers: the containers contain the following amounts:

 $$c_i=10,000*\left\lbrace 10, 80, 37, 17, 90, 31, 50, 20, 73, 89 \right\rbrace.$$